Board of Directors

 Cassandra Woit, Board Member

 Cassandra graduated from the University of Alberta in 2016 and went on to complete her MSc in Pharmacy Practice in 2019.
 Her research focused on prescribing competence and confidence in pharmacy and medicine.
 She has practiced in supportive living facilities and independent pharmacies, where she collaborated with physicians, nursing staff and patients to quickly expand her practice and knowledge to provide comprehensive pharmacy services.
-Recently, a new opportunity presented itself and she joined Nolan Drugs Pharmacy as the new Pharmacy Team Lead.
+In 2024 a new opportunity presented itself and she joined the team at Midtown Apothecary in St. Albert.
+She has been able to work with previous colleagues while focusing on the community’s needs in addition to advocating for the profession.